WilliamUW/SuperHack/README.md

 For user authentication that's robust and reliable, we've chosen WorldCoin to provide a secured gateway for our users.

 https://github.com/WilliamUW/SuperHack/blob/1ee1ed24c405d04eaa21b665c11fab93703e3696/src/pages/index.js#L465-L491

-## Zora

-My team is creating a tool that will make developers' lives easier by allowing them to receive instant Q&A, live tech demos, and code generation trained on Zora documentation.

 ## Mode
 Best Developer Tool + Best Use of AI + Pool Prize